-4 Materials
+4.0 Materials

-Retrofit roof drains shall be constructed of polymeric or metal materials or any combination of metals and polymeric materials that have been judged to perform satisfactorily in the rooftop environment.
-Manufacturers shall be contacted to determine membrane system compatibility.
+Retrofit roof drains shall be constructed of polymeric or metal materials or any combination of metals and polymeric materials that perform satisfactorily in the rooftop environment.
+Roof system manufacturers shall be contacted to determine membrane system compatibility.

-5 Testing
+5.0 Testing